- Our Work

-It’s that time of year again — the time when marketers reflect on the past year and analyze the performance of all the initiatives put into place.
+It’s that time of year again — when marketers reflect on the past year and analyze the performance of all the initiatives put into place.
 Maybe you had a social media campaign that did better than expected, and an email marketing campaign that was a bit lackluster.
 Whatever your results, we all know the process of marketing attribution is important.

 Lots of people take the approach of simply looking at what marketing spent and comparing it to what the company brought in for revenue and profit.
 That’s not a bad place to start, but there can and should be so much more to it than that.
 If you don’t take a deeper look at marketing’s attribution and ROI, you’re likely missing out on valuable information about marketing’s actual contribution to your company’s bottom line.

 Think of your business as one big party.
 We all know that it’s marketing’s job to get people to come to the party, but it’s also their job to make the party fun.
 If people aren’t having a good time at the party, they’ll leave.
-To know whether or not people are having a fun time, you need to think back on all the interactions people had with your party:
+To know whether people are having a fun time, you need to think back on all the interactions people had with your party:

 So, how do you apply that to your business?
 Like we mentioned earlier, the best place to start is to look at revenue from the past year, and compare that to your cost of acquisition (CAQ).
 How much time or money did marketing spend on campaigns or initiatives?

-To understand impact of each event, it’s important to uncover each touchpoint that a prospect had with your business from the very first interaction to the moment they became a customer:
+To understand the impact of each event, it’s important to uncover each touchpoint that a prospect had with your business from the very first interaction to the moment they became a customer:

 If you’re not sure how to go about analyzing touchpoints, there are a myriad of tools that can help you do just that.
 InsightSquared, Bizible, and Terminus/BrightFunnel are a few of the ones we’d recommend.
 They won’t measure engagement retroactively, but you can implement them to get lots of valuable data going forward.

 To further attribute success to the appropriate touchpoint, it’s a good idea to have a model for ROI.
 An ROI model will help to give a larger percentage of the credit for a deal to the touchpoints that matter the most.
-There are lots of different models to choose from, but one thing to avoid here is to attribute all of the credit to one single touchpoint — that way you’re not putting all your eggs in one basket.
+There are lots of different models to choose from, but one thing to avoid here is to attribute all the credit to one single touchpoint — that way you’re not putting all your eggs in one basket.

 Calculating your marketing attribution and ROI is one of the most important things you can do for your business.
 It enables you to understand how and why people are interacting with your business, and allows you to accurately forecast for the upcoming year.
 While there are many tools and approaches to doing this, the best ones will always be the ones that give your company the most visibility into the customer journey.

-Guido is a Demand Generation Marketer for New Breed.
+Guido is Head of Product and Growth Strategy for New Breed.
 He specializes in running in-depth demand generation programs internally while assisting account managers in running them for our clients.